adamko-dev/kotlinx-serialization-typescript-generator/docs/tuples.md

     }
   ) {
     override fun tupleConstructor(elements: Iterator<*>): SimpleTypes {
-      // When deserializing, the elements will be available as a list, in the order defined return SimpleTypes(
+      // When deserializing, the elements will be available as a list, in the order defined above return SimpleTypes(
         elements.next() as String,
         elements.next() as Int,